Abstract¶

 This growth reflects a genuine change in how research happens.
 Modern scientific problems, from understanding complex systems to building research infrastructure, require deep specialization in design, analysis, engineering, data management, and domain knowledge that no individual or small group possesses.
 The question is not whether to do team science but how to credit it fairly.

-Current systems fail team science in specific, quantifiable ways: middle authors, who often include infrastructure contributors such as engineers and data curators, contribute to fewer documented tasks and occupy positions associated with less credit than first or last authors Larivière et al. (2016).
+Current systems fail team science in specific, quantifiable ways.
+The byline persists as a numbered list that implies a ranking where none may exist: contributions in team science are often orthogonal, yet compressing them into positions 1 through N forces a false hierarchy.
+The convention of “first author did most work” and “last author is the PI” imposes a single interpretive frame on contributions that are fundamentally multi-dimensional.
+The static nature of the list further conceals temporal dynamics: projects increasingly involve contributors who participate intensely during one phase but not others, yet the byline flattens this into a single snapshot.
+Middle authors, who often include infrastructure contributors such as engineers and data curators, occupy positions associated with less credit than first or last authors Larivière et al. (2016).
 Trainees who make crucial but bounded contributions face pressure to negotiate for first-author status Sauermann & Haeussler (2017).
-The proliferation of workarounds (co-first authors, co-second authors, co-senior authors, equal-contribution footnotes) reveals how strained the linear model has become: teams are inventing ad hoc mechanisms to inject dimensionality into a format that was never designed for it.
-A richer attribution framework would reduce these tensions by making the nature and extent of each contribution transparent Rennie et al. (1997)Holcombe (2019).
+The proliferation of workarounds (co-first authors, co-second authors, co-senior authors, equal-contribution footnotes) reveals how strained the linear model has become: teams are inventing ad hoc mechanisms to inject dimensionality into a format that was never designed for it Rennie et al. (1997)Holcombe (2019).

 Data model¶

-Our framework extends the CRediT vocabulary Brand et al. (2015) with three additional layers of contribution information.
-The first layer is section-level contributions: for each section of the manuscript, we record which authors contributed to the work described in that section and in what capacity.
+The first extension is section- and figure-level contributions: for each section of the manuscript and each figure or table, we propose to record which authors contributed and in what capacity.
 This goes beyond documenting who wrote the text: it captures who performed the research, designed the methodology, built the tools, or generated the results that a given section reports.
 A section on data infrastructure, for instance, credits the engineers who built the pipeline, not merely the person who drafted the prose.
+Figures, often the most labor-intensive elements of a paper and the elements most often reused and cited, are attributed individually with the same granularity.

-The third layer is a project timeline: when each contributor joined the project, key milestones in their participation, and optionally when their active contribution ended.
+The second extension is a project timeline: when each contributor joined the project, key milestones in their participation, and optionally when their active contribution ended.
 This temporal dimension makes visible the trajectory of a project and the different phases of contribution that characterize modern collaborative research.

 Each author profile includes structured metadata: institutional affiliations (linked to ROR IDs where available) and persistent identifiers such as ORCID.
 The core data model focuses on permanent, publication-relevant data: the facts about contributions that form part of the scholarly record.
-Beyond this archival layer, the display supports optional presentational metadata such as a profile photo (avatar_url).
+Separately, the display supports optional presentational metadata such as a profile photo (avatar_url).
 When a photo is provided, it replaces the default colored-initials avatar across all views, giving readers a more immediate, human connection to each contributor.

 Methods¶